 Every startup devotes a huge amount of effort into building a dream team.
 Once set up, they wear different hats and perform a dynamic set of responsibilities.
 You’ve probably experienced that the role they play in the organization gets blurred out as they get overloaded and sidetracked with too much work.
 This method is counterproductive and can cripple a company.

 Having the right people working within their expertise and with focus lets them perform to their full potential.
 There will always be parts of your startup that are best handled by third parties such as an outsourcing provider.
 If a time-consuming business process can be duplicated, it’s a great idea to outsource it.
-With the right partner, an outsourcing firm can accomplish other tasks more effectively because it’s their focal point and don’t have a hundred of other things to worry about.
+With the right partner, an outsourcing provider can accomplish other tasks more effectively because it’s their focal point and don’t have a hundred of other things to worry about.

 2. You struggle with other parts of the business where you’re not an expert.